 - High: Population health engagement specialist and/or nurse care manager outreach

-Similarly, the Geneia clinical team uses the heart failure complication model to identify members to target for enrollment in the Remote Patient Monitoring program.
-ICYMI, Geneia’s 12-month scientific study of its integrated remote patient monitoring program demonstrated impressive results:
+Similarly, we use the heart failure complication model to identify members to target for enrollment in a remote patient monitoring program.
+ICYMI, Geneia’s 12-month scientific study of remote patient monitoring demonstrated impressive results:

 - Net reduction in hospital admissions: 76 percent for the pilot group versus 31 percent for the control group